redhat-best-practices-for-k8s/certsuite/docs/test-standalone.md

 Alternatively, if an offline DB for containers, helm charts and operators is available, there is no need to skip those tests if the environment variable `TNF_OFFLINE_DB` is set to the DB location.
 This DB can be generated using the [OCT tool](https://github.com/test-network-function/oct).

 Note: Only partner certified images are stored in the offline database.
-If Redhat images are checked against the offline database, they will show up as not certified.
+If Red Hat images are checked against the offline database, they will show up as not certified.
 The online database includes both Partner and Redhat images.

 #### Output tar.gz file with results and web viewer files